sejori/nestjs-graphql-sample/README.md

 const users = await response.json();
 ```

-And to request a specific user and their picture from Gravatar we can do two queries in one request like so:
+To request a specific user and their picture from Gravatar we can do two queries in one request like so:

 ```js
 const response = await fetch('http://localhost:3000/graphql', {